PX4/PX4-Autopilot/apps/examples/README.txt

   Other relevant configuration options:  CONFIG_CDCACM selected by the Prolifics emulation (not defined) and the CDC serial implementation (when defined).
 CONFIG_USBDEV_TRACE_INITIALIDSET.

+examples/watchdog
+^^^^^^^^^^^^^^^^^

+  A simple test of a watchdog timer driver.
+Initializes starts the watchdog timer.
+It pings the watchdog timer for a period of time then lets the watchdog timer expire... resetting the CPU is successful.
+This example can ONLY be built as an NSH built-in function.

+  This test depends on these specific Watchdog/NSH configurations settings (your specific watchdog hardware settings might require additional settings).

+    CONFIG_WATCHDOG- Enables watchdog timer support support.
+    CONFIG_NSH_BUILTIN_APPS - Build the watchdog time test as an NSH built-in function.
+Default: Not built!
+The example can only be used as an NSH built-in application

+  Specific configuration options for this example include:

+    CONFIG_EXAMPLES_WATCHDOG_DEVPATH - The path to the Watchdog device.
+      Default: /dev/watchdog0
+    CONFIG_EXAMPLES_WATCHDOG_PINGTIME - Time in milliseconds that the example will ping the watchdog before letting the watchdog expire.
+Default: 5000 milliseconds
+    CONFIG_EXAMPLES_WATCHDOG_PINGDELAY - Time delay between pings in milliseconds.
+Default: 500 milliseconds.
+    CONFIG_EXAMPLES_WATCHDOG_TIMEOUT - The watchdog timeout value in milliseconds before the watchdog timer expires.
+Default:  2000 milliseconds.

 examples/wget
 ^^^^^^^^^^^^^